 The SKBOWE was designed specifically for the Volvo P1 chassis vehicles: S40, V50, C30, and some C70.
 There is no need to get one if you don’t have a P1!
 Some of these vehicles came equipped with factory Bi-Xenon projectors, the SKBOWE is only required for cars with factory Halogen headlights.

 The SKBOWE is designed for both 35W and 55W HID retrofit ballasts of all brands, allowing them to work in P1 Volvos with out triggering “Bulb Failure Low Beam” errors during normal operation 2.
-They work by filtering the low-frequency PWM pulses to a smooth DC voltage as if the ballast was hooked straight to the battery.
-A flyback diode and a separate ground connection drastically reduces EMI that can damage the WMM.
+They work by filtering the low-frequency PWM pulses to a smooth DC voltage, as if the ballast was hooked straight to the battery.
+A flyback diode and a separate ground connection completely eliminates back-EMF that can damage the WMM.

 Each SKBOWE unit has five (5) parallel high-quality extended-temperature airbag-rated 35V 8.4mF capacitors (42mF total)3, redundant (2x) 20A diodes, and marine-grade (high-strand-count) tinned wire, all in a fully potted ABS enclosure.
 There is a minimum 200% safety margin on all components!
 Note one order/”pair” = 2x SKBOWE units.